How Much Does a Skip Cost to Hire?

 Tyres

-If any of these restricted items are found in your skip when the waste is sorted, you are likely to be charged, so it’s important to keep an eye on it.
+If any of these restricted items are found in your skip when the waste is sorted, you are likely to be charged additional fees, so it’s important to keep an eye on it.
+Some companies may even return the waste to you.

 4 Yard Mini Skip

-The smallest skip you can hire, the mini skip is the most compact and ideal for small domestic jobs.
+A 4 yard skip, also known as a mini skip, is the smallest size you can hire.
+It’s the most compact and ideal for small domestic jobs.

 6 Yard Small Skip

-The next size up is good for medium projects, such as home clearouts.
+The next size up is a 6 yard skip, or small skip.
+This is good for medium projects, such as home clearouts.
 It is also able to fit on most driveways.

 8 Yard Builders’ Skip

-The traditional builders’ skip is the largest for soil and rubble due to weight limits.
+An 8 yard skip, or builders’ skip, is the largest for soil and rubble due to weight limits.
 It’s ideal for large domestic clearance and is also the biggest skip you can have on a public highway.

 12 Yard Skip